-Attorney fees in NYC can start from $3,000 and go up from there.
-While it can seem at first like an unnecessary added expense, the cost is well worth it.
-Attorneys are also responsible for ensuring each party meets its deadlines and for renegotiating when they don’t.
+NYC attorney fees can start from $1,500 and go up.
+While it can seem like an unnecessary added expense, the cost is well worth it.
+Attorneys are also responsible for ensuring each party meets its deadlines and renegotiates when they don’t.
 Ordinarily, a real estate attorney had to be physically present on the closing day.
 But since the pandemic started, the rules have been relaxed, and it’s now possible to conduct a virtual closing.
-It’s unknown yet whether this will remain an option once things have fully returned to normal.
+It’s unknown whether this will remain an option once things have fully returned to normal.
 But so far, it’s been a welcome change in an industry that’s usually known for being slow to adapt.

 NYC’s market can be highly competitiveNYC’s market can be highly competitive

-If you’ve closed on a home sale before, then you might think you know the drill.
+If you’ve closed on a home sale before, you might think you know the drill.
 But NYC’s market is a different beast entirely and can be so competitive you’ll wonder whether your last rodeo was anything but a warmup.
 Even experienced property investors are often surprised when they first encounter NYC’s fast-moving and uncompromising market.
-Almost anything that appears to be a good deal is sure to attract multiple offers, many of which will be all-cash with little to no contingencies.
+Almost anything that appears to be a good deal will attract multiple offers, many of which will be all-cash with little to no contingencies.
 So don’t be surprised if your first few offers don’t get you the goods.
-Home sellers are also known to drive a hard bargain and play buyers off against each other.
-It’s not unusual for a seller to send out two contracts to expect that one buyer will back out or make a better offer.
+Home sellers also drive a hard bargain and play buyers off against each other.
+It’s not unusual for a seller to send out two contracts to expect one buyer to back out or make a better offer.